GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 ### Ensemble tide modelling

 The Ensemble Tidal Modelling approach was implemented to account for the varying performance and biases of existing global ocean tide models across the complex tidal regimes and coastal regions of Australia.
 The ensemble process utilises ancillary data to select and weight tidal models at any given coastal location based on how well each model correlates with local satellite-observed patterns of tidal inundation and water levels measured by satellite altimetry.
 A single ensemble tidal output was generated by combining the top three locally optimal models, and used for all downstream product workflows.
-This ensemble significantly improves the quality of the resulting intertidal DEMs compared to using a single tide model (Figure 6).

 Ensemble tide modelling was implemented in the [eo-tides](https://github.com/GeoscienceAustralia/eo-tides) Python package which integrates satellite Earth observation data with tide modelling (Bishop-Taylor et al. 2025).
 It leverages tide modelling functionality from the [pyTMD](https://github.com/tsutterley/pyTMD) package.
 The ensemble was based on 9 commonly-used global ocean tidal models: